 Helpful Tips to Follow Before, During, and After an Earthquake

 Surviving a major disaster requires planning before, during, and after an earthquake, if an individual wants to have the highest probability of making it through the event.
-Counting on first responders and GPS tracking system technology to save you is something you do not want to have happen unless their is no other option.
+Counting on first responders and GPS tracking system technology to save you is something you do not want to have happened unless there is no other option.
 Geology, a website dedicated to providing weather and other related information, suggests the following tips to increase a person’s chances of surviving an earthquake.

-- Have plenty of emergency supplies, such as additional food, water, blankets and cash available.
+- Have plenty of emergency supplies, such as additional food, water, blankets, and cash available.

 - Take cover if you are located indoors, or find an open area if you are located outdoors.

 - After the quake, make sure appliances are turned off, no gas leaks are present, and move to a safe location.